videojs/videojs-contrib-media-sources/README.md

 # videojs-media-sources

-# Notice: this project will be deprecated and is succeeded by [videojs-http-streaming](https://github.com/videojs/http-streaming).
+# Notice: this project is deprecated and succeeded by [videojs-http-streaming](https://github.com/videojs/http-streaming).
 VHS supports HLS and DASH and is built into video.js 7, see the [video.js 7 blog post](https://blog.videojs.com/video-js-7-is-here/)

 A [Media Source Extensions](https://dvcs.w3.org/hg/html-media/raw-file/tip/media-source/media-source.html) shim for video.js.